Trump Praises Tiger Woods, Says He 'Showed Great Class'

 “He’s the President of the United States.
 You have to respect the office.
 No matter who is in the office, you may like, dislike personality or the politics, but we all must respect the office,” Woods said.

-Today was not the first time for President Trump to brag about his administration’s record on black, and minority unemployment.
-Citing the Bureau of Labor Statistics data, the Independent observed that the POTUS is, in fact, telling the truth: black unemployment rates hit a historic low of 5.9 per cent in June 2018.
+Today was not the first time for President Trump to brag about his administration’s record on black and minority unemployment.
+Citing the Bureau of Labor Statistics data, the Independent observed that the POTUS is, in fact, telling the truth: black unemployment rates hit a historic low of 5.9 percent in June 2018.

-However, according to the same outlet, the unemployment is still higher for blacks than any other racial group, and the unemployment rate began began falling under the Obama administration.
+However, according to the same outlet, the unemployment is still higher for blacks than any other racial group, and the unemployment rate began falling under the Obama administration.

 Tiger Woods showed great class in the way he answered the question about the Office of the Presidency and me.
 Now they say the so-called “left” is angry at him.
 So sad, but the “center & right” loves Tiger, Kanye, George Foreman, Jim Brown & so many other greats, even more…….